RichieBrady/SimAPI-Python/README.md

 ```
 docker system prune
 ```
 Hanging containers can quickly take up a lot of space.
+Warning when using this command if other containers separate from this project are running.

 ## Project Development